Question from Jamie: My mom recently bought me my first iPhone.

 Before I explain why you shouldn’t do it let me tell you what jailbreaking a device actually does.

-Apple has designed iOS (the operating system that controls how iPhones, iPads and other Apple mobile devices work) to be a “closed” system.
+Apple has designed iOS (the operating system that controls how your iPhone works) to be a “closed” system.

 The iOS operating system greatly limits what you’re able to do with your phone on a technical level in order to prevent you from accidentally causing serious issues that cannot be fixed without a trip to the Apple store.

-This “lockdown” also prevents malware from taking control of your phone and using it to steal your personal information and generally wreaking havoc for you and/or other people.
+This “lockdown” also helps prevent malware from taking control of your phone and using it to steal your personal information and generally wreaking havoc for you and/or other people.

 In short, a locked-down iOS installation only allows you to do things that are considered to be safe (for the most part).
 And that includes only allowing you to install apps from the official Apple App Store.